-Remember, Medicare Part A & Medicare B is your primary insurance.
+Remember, Medicare Part A & Medicare B ( aka Original Medicare) is your primary insurance.
 The supplement you choose will pay the gaps, some of the deductibles and co-pays that Original Medicare leaves as your responsibility.
 Medicare supplement plans are also called Medigap plans because they fill in or pay the gaps in coverage left as your responsibility.
 But with Medicare Parts A & B as your primary insurance coverage, you can see any doctor or go to any medical facility in the country as long as they accept Medicare.
 Those doctors and hospitals will accept any Medicare supplement you have, from any insurance company.

-With Medigap Plan N we see that it covers 100% “Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used up.).
+With Medicare supplement Plan N we see that it covers 100% “Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used up.).
 Notice that all the supplements have this coverage.
 Also, notice down here that Medicare Supplement Plan N pays the Medicare Part A deductible.

-You should already know that Medicare Part B only covers 80% of your costs after you pay an annual deductible.
+As you may already know that Medicare Part B only covers 80% of your costs after you pay an annual deductible.
 You are responsible for 20% of the bill (that is called your co-pay or coinsurance), plus you pay the annual deductible.
 Thankfully Medicare supplement Plan N covers 100% of the co-pay or coinsurance.
 You pay the annual Medicare Part B deductible up front.
 That deductible is expected to change every year.
 In 2017 it’s $183.
 We will talk about what to expect in the years ahead in just a moment.

 The asterisks indicate that you have the Medicare supplement Plan N copay.
 You will be required to pay up to a $20 co-pay for every doctor visit and a $50 copay for every emergency room visit unless you end up an inpatient in the hospital.
 Then the $50 copay is waved.
 The important qualifying words here are “up to”…$20.
 Here is what you can expect.

 In order to evaluate if Medicare supplement Plan N is right for you, you need to know what the Medicare Part B deductible is and what it is expected to be in the future.
 It’s also critical that you understand Medicare Part B excess charges.
-So let’s focus on these and then go over a real life example to show you how Medicare supplement Plan N works with office visits, hospital stays and physical therapy.
+So let’s focus on these and then go over a real-life example to show you how Medicare supplement Plan N works with office visits, hospital stays and physical therapy.

 The Medicare Part B deductible is simple.
 It’s just an annual deductible you pay before your Medicare Part B starts to pay its share.
 In 2017 that annual deductible is just $183.
 You will pay that the first one or two times you see a doctor during the year.
 You may pay that at the doctor’s office or you may be billed for it later.
 It depends on your doctor.